Solaris 10 on the

 [08.03.06 snv_33]

 Again another crash while writing to the DVD-RAM .
-I stop the tests of
+I stop the

 the DVD-RAM support now.